 - Sacrificial Service: Loving Neighbor More than Self/Overcoming Evil

 We promise, doing things His way is worth it all.
-He has all the answers you will ever need.
+He has all the answers we will ever need.

 Godly leaders are developed by using godly principles.
 Men and women of God are accountable to more than a boss for the way they care for those under their charge.
 Our success is not based on outward appearances, because God sees not as a man sees- man looks at the outward appearance, but God looks at the heart.
 Because of this, we teach leadership that aims at the heart of the leader, with the goal of mirroring, by God's grace, the lovely image of His Son Jesus who always lived with eternity in view.
 As a carpenter or as a teacher, He was always pleasing to His Father, even to the hour of His death.
 For an example of our philosophy of leadership, read "Biblically Inspired Leadership", a document on leadership published in the 2009 Theological Journal of St. Alcuin House Seminary, written by Rosemarie Adcock.